anupupadhyaya/anupupadhyaya.github.io/_pages/photography.md

 }

 /* ==================
-   Full-width override — no sidebar on this page
+   Full-width override, no sidebar on this page
    ================== */
 .page__content {
   max-width: 100%;